Freija/freija.github.io/_projects/2017-08-26_whereispatrick.md

 <div id='GoogleMap'/>
 ### Plotting coordinates on single Google Map
 The last  step it to take the coordinates of both the Iridium satellite phone text messages and the geo-tagged photos (by cluster) from the Google Drive and plot them on a single map. whereispatrick.at is a small, private website and therefore the expected traffic is very low: not more than 50 loads per day.
 This is one of the reasons that I decided to use a map API: a lot of these have free tiers that are well within my requirements.
 There are multiple options for map APIs, two of which are [Mapbox](https://www.mapbox.com/) and [Google Maps](https://enterprise.google.com/maps/).
 I tried both and found Google Maps to be a bit easier to use and tweak to my wishes.
-The current version of the website uses Google Maps' Javascript API.
+The current version of the website uses Google Maps Javascript API.
+This API is free until exceeding 25,000 map loads per 24 hours.
+We should be safe!
 The following Google Maps tutorial walks you through how to get and use the API key: [https://developers.google.com/maps/documentation/javascript/tutorial](https://developers.google.com/maps/documentation/javascript/tutorial)

 From the html side, all that is needed is: